pawelgrzybek/pawelgrzybek.com/content/posts/2016-05-10-pinterest-style-layout-with-bricky.md

 ---
 title: Pinterest style layout with Bricky
-description: The Pinterest / Masonry style layout has always been tricky to create so I've created a very lightweight and dependency-free plugin called Bricky.
+summary: The Pinterest / Masonry style layout has always been tricky to create so I've created a very lightweight and dependency-free plugin called Bricky.
 photo: 2016-05-10.jpg
 ---